MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AssembleViews.md

 * Views with greater than 100,000 rows may not load depending on the number of fields included in the view.
 To avoid this limitation, we suggest breaking large views into multiple smaller views and appending the queries in your report, or creating relationships in your data model.

 * The **view images** feature currently only supports thumbnail sized images because of a row size limitation in Power BI.

+* When creating a query using **Models** data, a maximum of 200 properties can be selected.

+* When creating a query using **Models** data, A known issue with the Microsoft UI causes the dropdown to only display the first 1,000 properties.
+We are actively working with Microsoft on a solution.